icerpc/icerpc-docs/pages/slice/language-reference/slice-grammar.md

     : SliceFilePrelude Module?
 Definition*
     ;
 ```

+It is legal to declare the same module in multiple Slice files.
+Slice definitions in those files will be contained in a single module, even though they're defined in different files.

+Even though they're in different files, Slice definitions in those files

 It is legal for multiple Slice files to declare the same module.
 Slice definitions defined in those files will be in the same module, even if they're in different Slice files.